Fuji X-E2 shots at the Southwestern Photojournalism Seminar

 It is much easier to follow up with them and say you listened to them and took their advice.
 You have done some things, and I wanted to review the changes you have made with you.
 Again, no need to ask for work.

-The best advice I could ever give here is a simple observation.
-Those who are genuinely interested in building lasting relationships with people and not just using them are the ones who are the most successful in life.
+The best advice I could ever give here is a simple observation: Those genuinely interested in building lasting relationships with people and not just using them are the most successful in life.

 If you ask for all this advice and never follow up to show the person how you listened and would like them to see what you have done, they know you were there only for a job and not a relationship.